MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/environments.md

 Use the [Continuous Delivery](../considerations/development-strategy-development-lifecycle.md#deployment-strategy) process to quickly and safely delivers new value to production.
 You can deliver small changes frequently, which reduces the risk of problems.

 Other factors affect "deployment pain to production", including your adoption of multiple delivery/deployment environments.
-A multi-environment approach lets you build, test, and release code with greater speed and frequency to make your deployment as straightforward as possible.
+A multienvironment approach lets you build, test, and release code with greater speed and frequency to make your deployment as straightforward as possible.
 You can remove manual overhead and the risk of a manual release, and instead automate development with a multistage process targeting different environments.

-A common multi-environment architecture includes four tiers:
+A common multienvironment architecture includes four tiers:

 - Development
 - Test